aldertzomer/genomics-workshop/setup.md

 ---

 # Overview
-This workshop is designed to be run on Cocalc, but can also be run on pre-imaged Amazon Web Services (AWS) instances.
-All of the data and most of the software used in the workshop are hosted on an Amazon Machine Image (AMI).
-Some additional software, detailed below, must be installed on your computer if you want to use the AWS instance.
-If you use Cocalc, only a webbrowser is needed.
+This workshop is designed to be run on Cocalc (at UU), but can also be run on pre-imaged Amazon Web Services (AWS) instances.
+All of the data and most of the software used in the workshop have been moved from Amazon to cocalc.
+Some additional software, detailed below, must be installed on your computer if you want to use the AWS instance or if you want to install the software to run locally.

+**If you use Cocalc (recommended for this UU course), only a webbrowser is needed and blow software install can be skipped!**
+If you do not have spreadsheet software (Excel or Libre Office) please only install Libre Office (instructions below).

 Please follow the instructions below to prepare your computer for the workshop:

+- Use Cocalc --> continue to the lesson
+**OR**
 - Required additional software + Option A
 **OR**
 - Required additional software + Option B

 ## Required additional software

 This lesson requires a working spreadsheet program.
 If you don't have a spreadsheet program already, you can use LibreOffice.
 It's a free, open source spreadsheet program.
 Directions to install are included for each Windows, Mac OS X, and Linux systems below.
-For Windows, you will also need to install either Git Bash, PuTTY, or the Ubuntu Subsystem.
+For local installs for Windows, you will additionally need to install either Git Bash, PuTTY, or the Ubuntu Subsystem.

 > ## Windows
 > - Install LibreOffice by going to [the installation page](https://www.libreoffice.org/download/libreoffice-fresh/).
 The version for Windows should automatically be selected.
 Click Download Version X.X.X (whichever is the most recent version).
 You will go to a page that asks about a donation, but you don't need to make one.
 Your download should begin automatically.